 Print Options

 The DrPH in Public Health Practice is a 54 credit hour online, asynchronous professional doctoral degree program designed for those with three or more years of public health experience.
 The degree prepares students to work as a leader or administrator in a variety of practice-based settings within the public, private, or academic sectors.
 DrPH students will attain training and skills in the areas of leadership, management and governance; data and analysis, policy and programs; and education and workforce development.
-The DrPH in Public Health Practice offers focus areas in epidemiology and emergency preparedness.
+The DrPH in Public Health Practice offers focus areas in epidemiology, emergency preparedness, and advocacy and leadership.
 The program is flexible, so students can design an individualized educational experience to meet their career goals and complete the program while working full-time.
+Students must complete a practicum experience, a digital portfolio, and orally defend their dissertation to graduate from the program.
 Students are also able to complete their practicum and practice-based dissertation in their own work setting.

 DrPH Foundational Competencies